discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 - networking activities
 - workshops, conferences and other events
 - travel and subsistence
 - equipment to support networking, events and communication, for example to support the software and licencing costs of digital platforms to host events.
 This is not meant to be used for standard laptops and other standard IT equipment, and must be fully justified.
-Such equipment will funded at 50% FEC.
+Such equipment will be funded at 50% FEC.
 - associated estates and indirects

 We will not fund: